Discover the Mermaids Cave in Blackheath

 Mermaids Cave Walk

-The walking trail to Mermaids Cave is short and sweet, well-signposted, well-maintained, and easy to follow.
+The walking trail to Mermaids Cave is short, well-signposted, well-maintained, and easy to follow.
 The staircase, however, is quite steep and uneven, so if you have children with you, be sure to keep an eye on them.

 Here is a map of the short walk to Mermaids Cave with the parking lot on the opposite side of the road: